mdolab/MACH-Aero/machAeroTutorials/aero_pyhyp.rst

 The objective of this section is to create a volume mesh using pyHyp.
 The surface mesh serves as the seed for hyperbolically marching the mesh to the farfield.
 Generating the volume mesh in this way is fast, repeatable, and results in a high-quality mesh.
-More details on pyHyp can be found in the `pyHyp documentation <https://mdolab-pyhyp.readthedocs-hosted.com>`__ or in the code itself.
+More details on pyHyp can be found in the :doc:`pyHyp documentation <pyhyp:index>` or in the code itself.

 Files
 =====